http4k/http4k/README.md

 ## Example
 This quick example is designed to convey the features of **http4k**.
 There is also a [quickstart](https://github.com/http4k/http4k/wiki/Quickstart) on the wiki for the simplest possible starting point.

-This "hello world" example demonstrates how to serve and consume HTTP services using **http4k**.
+This "hello world" style example demonstrates how to serve and consume HTTP services using **http4k**.

 To install, add these dependencies to your **Gradle** file:
 ```groovy